Updated: May 12

 My 6-year-old is not very fond of tablet, so she packs her small bag pack with toys, color pencils and blank white sheets.
 For my toddler, I download his favorite educational games and videos.
 I also pack a few of his favorite books.

-Things to Remember Before Leaving the House
+travel tips: Things to Remember Before Leaving the House

 Children can get difficult when they are hungry.